woodycal/pico-secure-delivery-box/Building-box/README.md

 # Guide how to build your own secure pico box

 This guide is a step-by-step account of how I built the box, including the issues I encountered along the way and some helpful tips.
 Professionally, I am a landscape gardener, so the building process was relatively straightforward for me, but I did make a couple of mistakes throughout the building process since this was something new for me.

-You can ultimately buy a delivery box from etsy and modify it.
+You can ultimately buy a delivery box from etsy if DIY isn't your thing and modify it.

 ![Front view](main1.jpg)